captn3m0/captn3m0.github.com/_posts/2011-04-19-game-of-thrones.md

 2. Chapters 9-17
 3. Chapters 18-24\*
 4. Chapters 25-29
+5. Chapters 30-35

 \* Only half of the chapter is present in the respective episode.

+Let us know what you think of Game Of Thrones in the comments...